Welcome to Latin

 After the GCSE examinations, there are opportunities to explore the history and culture of the Romans, including an investigation of Roman York and trying out army manoeuvres in the playground:

-Latin has run off-curriculum at A Level this year, and will be running as a timetabled A Level course from September 2015.
+Latin is taught as a full A Level course in the Sixth Form, with students taking AS Level in Year 12 and A Level in Year 13.
 The language work and breadth of literary study at A Level make this a fascinating course with a wide relevance to students contemplating further study in modern languages, English, History, Medicine and Law.
 Students have gone on from our A Level course to study Classics at prestigious universities, including Cambridge, Edinburgh and Glasgow.